Aerospace-Computing/ASEN1320DemoCode/README.md

 # ASEN1320DemoCode

-Here are some demo code shown in lectures and recitations.
+Demo code shown in lectures and recitations for ASEN 1320 Aerospace Computing and Engineering Applications Fall 2020